RnoHach/Why-Accept-Dogecoin/README.md

 Vision:

-Create a "At a first glance" brochure that briefly illustrates in what ways it would be beneficial for local businesses to start accepting Dogecoin.
+Create a "At a first glance" flyer/brochure that briefly illustrates in what ways it would be beneficial for local businesses to start accepting Dogecoin.
+Add endorcements, contact info (for help) and links to resources.
+A QR Code could lead to the website with step by step instruction.

-Create a more indepth version that walks you step by step
+Create a more detailed pamphlet with more detailed information, resources and instructions on how to set up a wallet and start being able to send/receive Dogecoin.
+Link to the website.

-Creating or incorporating
+Creating the website